-A professional administrator license shall be valid for a period of five years from the date of issuance, except as provided in section 3.11 of these rules, and may be renewed as provided in section 12.02 of these rules.
+A professional administrator license shall be valid for a period of five years from the date of issuance except as provided in section 3.11 of these rules and may be renewed as provided in section 12.02 of these rules.

-- 3.07(1) A professional administrator license may be issued to an applicant who: - 3.07(1)(a) holds: - 3.07(1)(a)(i) an earned master's degree from an accepted institution of higher education and has completed an approved school administrator program at an accepted institution of higher education; or - 3.07(1)(a)(ii) a valid initial administrator license; and - 3.07(1)(a)(ii)(A) completes an approved administrator induction program; and - 3.07(1)(a)(ii)(B) has been recommended for professional licensure by the school district or BOCES that provided such induction program.
+- 3.07(1) A professional administrator license may be issued to an applicant who: - 3.07(1)(a) holds: - 3.07(1)(a)(i) an earned master's degree from an accepted institution of higher education and has completed an approved administrator program at an accepted institution of higher education; and

-- 3.07(2) Notwithstanding the provisions of 3.07(1), the Department may issue a professional administrator license if a person is employed under an emergency authorization or a temporary educator eligibility authorization and successfully completes an approved administrator induction program. - 3.07(3) A holder of professional administrator licenses who has completed three or more years of full-time, continuous, successful, evaluated experience working with students as a licensed or certificated professional in a public or nonpublic elementary or secondary school in this state or another state may function as an occasional teacher.
-For purposes of this section, occasional teaching is defined as no more than one-half of a typical teaching assignment.
+- 3.07(1)(a)(ii) a valid initial administrator license; and - 3.07(1)(a)(ii)(A) completes an approved administrator induction program; and - 3.07(1)(a)(ii)(B) has been recommended for professional licensure by the school district or BOCES that provided such induction program. - 3.07(2) Notwithstanding the provisions of 3.07(1), the Department may issue a professional administrator license if a person is employed under an emergency authorization or a temporary educator eligibility authorization, meets the requirements for an initial administrator license, and successfully completes an approved administrator induction program. - 3.07(3) Notwithstanding the provisions of 3.07(1), the Department may issue a professional administrator license to any applicant from another state if the applicant holds a license or certificate from that state that is comparable to a Colorado administrator license, where the standards of such license or certificate meet or exceed the Colorado standards for a professional administrator license, and the applicant has had at least three years of demonstrated continuous, successful, evaluated experience as an administrator in an established elementary or secondary school. - 3.07(4) A holder of professional administrator licenses who has completed three or more years of full-time, continuous, successful, evaluated experience working with students as a licensed or certificated professional in a public or nonpublic elementary or secondary school in this state or another state may function as an occasional teacher.
+For purposes of this section, occasional teaching is defined as no more than one half of a typical teaching assignment.